Joel Hulu Mahoe: Early life

 Mahoe was born about December 31, 1831, at Opihihale in the South Kona district on the island of Hawaii.
 His father was Chief Kamanawa II and mother was Aulani.
 He was a great-grandson of Kameʻeiamoku, one of the five Kona chiefs who supported Kamehameha I in his founding of the Kingdom of Hawaii, one of the royal twins on the coat of arms of Hawaii.
 His half-brother was Kaluaiku Kapaakea by his father's first wife Kamokuiki.
 His half-sister was Kekahili, the daughter of Kamokuiki and Chief Alapai, from which the House of Kawānanakoa descends.

 His family was of high rank.
 In 1840 his father murdered his wife Kamokuiki because Kamanawa II was angry when he found out his wife Kamokuiki had daughter Kekahili with another man.
 Due to the influence of the conservative American missionaries, Judge John Papa ʻĪʻī and Queen Kaʻahumanu, he had been prevented from remarrying.

 Kamanawa Elua was convicted and hanged.

-Chief turns into a Pastor
+Career

 Mahoe converted at an early age to Christianity and was given the name Joel by Rev. David Belden Lyman of the Hilo mission.

 He was a devout follower of his new faith.
 Unlike his brother who took up politics, he became a missionary.
 He was called a patient and dedicated minister.
 He, along with Kanoa, started out as one of Hiram Bingham II's Hawaiian assistants.
 He worked as the delegate of the Hawaiian Board to the Gilbert Islands.
 On November 10, 1857, they landed on Abaiang (then spelled Apaiang, part of the country of Kiribati) in the Gilbert group with their wives.